Better-Papers/sciblog/src/posts/dbo/dbo.md

 Cells that are in the M-phase can be labelled by an intraventricular injection of carboxyfluorescein succinimide ester (CFSE) a cell-permeable, amine-reactive variant of fluorescein.
 The short half-life and reactiveness of the dye functionally restricts pulse-labeling to juxtaventricular cells [@telleySequentialTranscriptional2016].
 After an initial wash phase where fast cycling proteins are degraded, the fluorescence signal intensity is diluted by two-fold after each cell division.
 Using this strategy, isochronic cohorts of VZ cells can be identified and tracked through their proliferation and differentiation.
 However, this fast kinetics also restricts labeling only juxtaventricular cells.
+This approach has been used to visualize the migration profile of different cohorts.

 #### EdU